erikwilliamsa/gcloudps/README.md

 ## Google Cloud Pub/Sub CLI Utility.

-Subscribes and counts the number of messages.
+Publish and subscribe to Google Cloud Pub/Sub from the CLI.

 Install from source: